fullenw1/OrphanForeignSecurityPrincipals/README.md

 this module tries to resolve the SID to a name.

-If you encounter connectivity issues, the name resolution will fail, and Foreign Security Principals will be incorectly interpreted as orphan.
+If you encounter connectivity issues, the name resolution will fail, and Foreign Security Principals will be incorrectly interpreted as an orphan..

-Thus, the prefered method to remove orphan Foreign Security Principals is via a file, because you can have look at the list before the removal.
+Thus, the preferred method to remove orphan Foreign Security Principals is via a file, because you can have look at the list before the removal.

 If you are not sure, you can simulate the deletion whit the `-WhatIf` parameter.
 ## Restoring removed Foreign Security Principals
-- Restore via Powershell from the Recycle Bin (must be activated before any deletion occured).
+- Restore via Powershell from the Recycle Bin (must be activated before any deletion occurred).
-More about activating the Recycle Bin [here](https://technet.microsoft.com/en-us/library/dd379481(v=ws.10).aspx)
+More about activating the Recycle Bin can be found [here](https://technet.microsoft.com/en-us/library/dd379481(v=ws.10).aspx)
-1. First find your object(s) with a query like this one:
+1. First, find your object(s) with a query like this one:
 ```Powershell
 Get-ADObject -Filter 'IsDeleted -eq $TRUE' -IncludeDeletedObjects | Where-Object {$_.DistinguishedName -like "CN=S-*"}
 ```